adelmas/flashcards/README.md

 ### Storage
 Uses local storage to save or load a progression.
-Other storage methods can be easily implemented.
+Other storage methods can be easily added.

 ### View
 Displayed inside a `<div id="flashcards_view"></div>` element (by default).